Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/about.md

   - /about.html
 ---
 ---

-I am an Assistant Professor in the Department of Economics at [Cornell University](http://economics.cornell.edu).
+I am a senior economist at the Board of Governors of the Federal Reserve, in the [Global Modeling Studies](https://www.federalreserve.gov/econres/ifgms-staff.htm) section of the Division of International Finance.
+Previously, I was an Assistant Professor in the Department of Economics at Cornell University.
 I received a Ph.D. in Economics from NYU under the supervision of Gianluca Violante and Mark Gertler in May 2014.

-Starting in July 2022, I will be a senior economist at the Division of International Finance at the Federal Reserve Board.

 My research interests are in macroeconomics and labor economics.